 - No physical locations: TurboTax doesn’t offer in-person, brick-and-mortar offices like H&R Block.
 If face-to-face, personalized service is important to you, this isn’t your best option.

 Who Is TurboTax Best For?

-Our suggestion is that TurboTax, while not the least expensive option, may be the best for someone who wants a good amount of custom tax help without having to go into an office to get it.
-It’s also a good option if you’re looking for a truly fee-free line of advance tax credit so you can access your money sooner.
+TurboTax may be best for someone who wants custom tax help without going into an office and dealing with a live person.
+It’s also a good option if you’re looking for a truly fee-free line of advance tax credit so you can access your money ASAP.

-Remember, you can always file for really free, if you’re eligible, through the IRS portal.
-This service is available to filers who’ve earned $69,000 or less, and the page also links to free fillable forms for earners at all levels.
+Remember, you can always file for free, if you’re eligible, through the IRS portal.
+This service is available to filers who earned $72,000 or less (in 2020), and the page also links to free fillable forms for earners at all levels.